Coming Out of the Shadows

 There’s a difference between living in the past and continually being in pain and learning from the past and healing your psyche from the damage done.

-When the most you experience is toxic and self-harming, and few support a better life for you, how are you supposed to believe you deserve better?
+How are we supposed to believe we deserve better?
 Children aren’t born with good self-worth; it’s learned.

 I had to learn how to soothe my soul and fix what was once broken.
-And I am very grateful to have gotten help from therapists and having a loving and supportive husband.
+And I am very grateful to be the person I am today with a positive outlook and with a loving and supportive husband.
 It’s been a noble endeavor to see myself as a worthwhile person who deserves respect and recognition for who I am and what I do.

-However, I am still hiding in the shadows.
+However, I have been staying in the shadows.

-So much shame, wrong messages, and fear have controlled my destiny, and though I now believe I am worthy of the life I choose, taking action on it hasn’t been happening so much.
-It’s all been wishes, desires, and a dream.
-I haven’t taken myself seriously because I’ve been seeking external validation for an internal struggle that I’ve had with being okay being my real self.
+So much shame, wrong messages, and fear have controlled my destiny, and though I now believe I am worthy of the life I choose, taking action has to be paramount.
+Wishes and desires makes a dream reality.
+I wasn’t taking myself seriously because I was seeking external validation for an internal struggle that I’ve had with being okay being my real self.

 I’ve been living in the shadows trying to protect myself from criticism, judgment, and pain.